WhiteflagProtocol/whiteflag-standard/wf-specification.md

 ## Use case 1: NGO Area Access to Provide Aid

 A humanitarian convoy is carrying emergency assistance for affected populations in a conflict zone.
-First of all, the authenticity of the blockchain account of the aid organisation is validated with an `A2(0)` message and can be reinforced on a regular basis with `A2(2)` updates.
+First, the authenticity of the blockchain account of the aid organisation is validated with an `A2(0)` message and can be reinforced on a regular basis with `A2(2)` updates.